Jayanta Hazarika: Personal life

 Jayanta Hazarika was born into a famous musical family of Assam.
 He was the ninth amongst 10 children of father Nilakanta Hazarika and mother Shantipriya Hazarika.
 Bhupen Hazarika, 17 years his senior, was his eldest brother.
 On 20 September 1943, Jayanta was born in Mangaldai.
 Jayanta grew up in an environment full of music since his early childhood.
 All his brothers and sisters were deeply involved with music.
 At the age of nine, Jayanta composed the melody for a song written by his elder brother, Nripen Hazarika.
 Jayanta Hazarika studied high-school in the Sonaram High School of Guwahati.
-He failed in his matriculation examination in 1962 and went to Calcutta, where he recorded two songs with HMV.
+He failed in his matriculation examination in 1962 and went to Calcutta, where he recorded two songs with His Master's Voice.

 Returning from Calcutta, Jayanta Hazarika assisted his brother Bhupen Hazarika as music director of the film 'Maniram Dewan'.
 Then onwards, he continued singing and worked as a music director for several films.
 In 1969, Jayanta married Manisha Hazarika from Calcutta.
 Mayukh Hazarika is their only son born on 13 January 1971.
 Both Manisha Hazarika and Mayukh Hazarika are established singers.

 Jayanta Hazarika went to Calcutta in 1977 to record music for the movie 'Natun Asha'.
 There he fell suddenly ill and died on 15 October, aged 34.
 He is survived by his wife and son.
 Despite being the second youngest child, he was outlived by most of his siblings, including his eldest brother, who died 34 years later.